andrjas/data_check/README.md

 # data_check

 data_check is a simple data validation tool.
-In its most basic form it will execute SQL queries and compare the results against CSV files.
+In its most basic form it will execute SQL queries and compare the results against CSV or Excel files.
 But there are more advanced features:

 ## Features

 * [CSV checks](#csv-checks): compare SQL queries against CSV files
+* Excel support: Use Excel (xlsx) instead of CSV
 * multiple environments (databases) in the configuration file
 * populate tables from CSV files
 * execute any SQL files on a database
 * more complex [pipelines](#pipelines)
 * run any script/command (via pipelines)
+* simplified checks for empty datasets
+* lookups to reuse the same data in multiple queries

 ## Database support